mhogomchungu/media-downloader/README.md

 To build from source, follow the following instructions
 ```
 1. Make sure you have the following packages installed:-
-    - Development version of Qt libraries installed.
+    - Development version of Qt libraries.
 They will be named
       something like "libqt5-qtbase-devel" or "qt5-devel" or
       "qtbase5-dev" or something else that sounds similar.
     - cmake